This question is all too common. Read on for three slippery scenarios you can prevent, and a personal confession from me.

 Right out of college, I used to use the BCC method indiscriminately.
 My rationale was, they’ll see the subject line and open it if they’re interested.
 Unfortunately, seasoned public relations professionals and journalists told me what a big mistake I made.
 Aside from the consequences of neglecting a reporter’s name and beat, too many BCC pitches could have landed me on a reporter’s bad list had I persisted.

 Don’t Sabotage Your Outreach Efforts

 By now, you can see how well meaning professionals, and college grads too, can easily sabotage their outreach efforts.
 I am passionate about helping others learn from my own experiences and those of my clients.
-This Friday, learn more in my upcoming free webinar on getting noticed.
+Learn more in my upcoming free webinar on getting noticed.